dino9881/productive-box/README.md

 1. Create a new public GitHub Gist (https://gist.github.com/)
 1. Create a token with the `gist` and `repo` scope and copy it. (https://github.com/settings/tokens/new)
    > enable `repo` scope seems **DANGEROUS**<br/>
-   > but this GitHub Action only accesses your commit timestamp in repository you contributed.
+   > but this GitHub Action only accesses your commit timestamp in repository you contributed!

 ### Project setup